MicrosoftDocs/m365copilot-docs/docs/si-declarative-copilot-getting-started.md

 # Build declarative copilots from Microsoft 365 Admin Center

 Graph Connectors are an excellent way to integrate enterprise data with Copilot, including declarative copilots.
 For enterprises that prefer a tailored approach, Graph Connectors can be used with declarative copilots to enable customized solutions that meet specific business purposes, allowing seamless interaction with business data.

-The Microsoft 365 Admin Center now allows administrators to create declarative copilots to extend existing Graph Connectors.
-Administrators can create, edit, and manage their declarative copilots directly from the Microsoft 365 Admin Center.
+The Microsoft 365 Admin Center now allows Global Administrators to create declarative copilots to extend existing Graph Connectors.
+Note that only Global Administrators can create, edit, and manage their declarative copilots directly from the Microsoft 365 Admin Center.

 [!INCLUDE [preview-disclaimer-copilot](includes/preview-disclaimer-copilot.md)]